 Applications for volunteer summer wildlife camp counselors at Sulphur Creek Nature Center are accepted each spring.
 Students must be entering grades 9, 10, 11 or 12 in September.
-Applications will be available late January/early February 2019.
+Submit your Application by May 1, 2019.
 Late applications or poor availability may result in denial.

 Wildlife Camp Counselors

 Convalescent Hospital & Assisted Living Docents

 Fundraising Volunteer Sulphur Creek relies heavily on the financial support of the community.
 Fundraising volunteers help organize and staff fundraising events, as well as, solicit donations for our programs.

 Clerical volunteers assist staff with mailings, record keeping, computer data entry, and general office tasks.